 Priorities may change in regards to your health and your life.
 Buzzwords like strength or fat loss may be on your list but the words that may more appeal to the mature client are what you like to do, want to do, and need to do.
 For instance, mature adults may want to accomplish exciting physical challenges like climbing mountains, challenging hikes or Triathlons.
 Or because of a fear of heart disease you want to lose weight to stay healthy – not specifically to fit better in your clothes.

 Especially at this point in mature adults lives training for three-dimensional movement is pertinent.
 Re-setting, refining and correcting the grooves of movements of bending, lunging reaching or moving in different directions with weight is often left by the wayside for mature adults.
-We do not live in a one-dimensional world, if we train as such as we age our range of movement and mobility suffers among other things.
+We do not live in a one-dimensional world if we train as such as we age our range of movement and mobility suffers among other things.
 You deserve a training program that allows you to live your life with a positive view of aging.

 Why traditional exercise will not fully improve or maintain independent lives of seniors

-Often in traditional exercise the assumption about the abilities of seniors sets the foundation.
+Often in traditional exercise, the assumption about the abilities of seniors sets the foundation.
 Plain and simple – you are fragile and should be handled with care.
 You should sit down doing most if not all of your exercises.
 Assumptions about any client before getting to know them is a disservice without a doubt.
 When it comes to seniors this restriction will not help you do what you want to do.
 This only holds you back and does not continue or improve a healthy way of life.

 A training program should not reflect your age – it should reflect your abilities.
 It will meet you where you are and over time will change as you progress.
 The program should challenge you over time after you have set a good foundation of the step you are on.
-The program may regress to – to help you even more.
+The program may regress – to help you even more.
 In time, you are ready to take another step forward.
-A program should incorporate things like power, strength, balance and agility.
+A program should incorporate things like power, strength, balance, and agility.

 The risks of falling can be the elephant in the room with an aging population.
-The factors contributing to falls are: 1.
+The factors contributing to falls are 1.
 Balance and mobility problems 2.
 Medical conditions and medications 3.
 Vision and 4.
 Environmental hazards.
-According the Fall Prevention Task Force in San Diego “In 2013, in San Diego over 17,000 older adults were treated and discharged from the Emergency Department and an additional 7,000 were hospitalized.”
+According to the Fall Prevention Task Force in San Diego “In 2013, in San Diego over 17,000 older adults were treated and discharged from the Emergency Department and an additional 7,000 were hospitalized.”